 Nancy Johanson Paul, 541-436-0319, or toll free at 855-308-2236

-Incredible Years weekly classes in English start July 9 in The Dalles.
+Incredible Years weekly classes in English start October in Cascade Locks.
 Snacks are provided.
 Explore new parenting techniques, like new ways to deal with challenging behavior.
 Learn how to play with, praise and reward your young children.
 Learn how to use “Pocket Full of Feelings” to increase your child’s emotion literacy.
 By increasing your child’s intelligence and abilities, you get them ready for school success.
 Call Nancy at 541-436-0319, or toll free at 855-308-2236 to register.

 For Spanish speaking parents.

-Make Parenting A Pleasure in Spanish starts July 10 in Parkdale.
+Incredible Years in Spanish starts September 11 in Parkdale.
 A light dinner and childcare are provided for this free class series.
 Learn parenting skills, positive approaches to discipline, stress management and communication skills.
 Call Gabriel Muro at 541-490-6429 to enroll.

 Parenting in the Gorge Guide

 Fun family activities, parenting classes, online resources, playgroups, library story hours.
 This guide makes it easy for parents to find what their family needs.
-Also available in Spanish.
+Parenting in the Gorge Guide is also in Spanish.